-Learn how to create a chart in Google Doc Spreadsheet.
+Learn how to create a chart or line graph in Google Doc Spreadsheet.
 It’s so simple that any one without any prior knowledge can create useful charts online that within few minutes.

 Google Doc is getting more and more user friendly after its Google Drive integration and Offline access.
 The virtue of the integration (it’s by default integrated with Google Drive) is that a Google Doc user can now store unlimited doc files in Google Drive and effectively manage it along with his other cloud stored files.
 5 GB storage space is only free with Google Drive and that is enough for many users of cloud storage.
 Online collaboration when needed and offline access are the two important features of Google Docs.